nextbreakpoint/event-sourcing-cqrs-example/README.md

 The application runs on Kubernetes.
 Helm charts for deploying the application on Kubernetes are provided and have been tested on Minikube.
 The application can also run on Docker.
 Docker compose files for running and debugging the application are provided.

+## Requirements

+Here is the list of the required tools and versions:

+- Docker 23 (or later version)
+- Minikube 1.31
+- Kubectl 1.29
+- Helm 3.11
+- Maven 3.9
+- Java JDK Temurin 21 (or other compatible JDK)
+- jq
+- nc
+- curl

 ## Preparation

 There are few certificates which are required to run the application.
 For the purpose of this example we use self-signed certificates.